ieeevr/dev_design/attend/venue.md

     </p>
     <h2>How to Buy Paris Metro Tickets Online</h2>
     <p>
-        To make your travel experience in Paris more convenient, you can purchase metro tickets online through the “Ile de France Mobilité” app <ul><li><a href="https://www.iledefrance-mobilites.fr/en"></a></li></ul>, the "Bonjour RATP" app <ul><li><a href="https://www.ratp.fr/en/apps/bonjour-ratp"></a></li></ul>, or the "SNCF Connect" app <ul><li><a href="https://www.sncf-connect.com/en-en/tools/mobile-app"></a></li></ul>.
+        To make your travel experience in Paris more convenient, you can purchase metro tickets online through the “Ile de France Mobilité” app <a href="https://www.iledefrance-mobilites.fr/en">Ile de France Mobilité</a>, the "Bonjour RATP" app <a href="https://www.ratp.fr/en/apps/bonjour-ratp">Bonjour RATP</a>, or the "SNCF Connect" app <a href="https://www.sncf-connect.com/en-en/tools/mobile-app">SNCF Connect</a>.
 Mobile tickets will be added to your phone.
 Various ticket options are available, including single rides, daily passes, and multi-day passes for unlimited travel.
 Online payment is secure, and instructions are provided in multiple languages to ensure ease of use for international travellers.
     </p>

 </div>